Tidal River Brewing

 Jumping in head-first without knowing how deep the water is: Even though it took 16 months from announcement to opening, was it still too soon for Tidal River?
 Selling merchandise seven months before opening?
 Not having enough capital to fall back on?
 Not shopping your idea/product to local bars and restaurants?
 Not having a cohesive social media and marketing campaign?
 Hanging your hat a bit too hard onto the Connecticut Beer Trail that hasn’t demonstrated they do anything effectively to promote local breweries at all?
 Bits and pieces of all of the above?

 Tidal River is the second brewery to close since I began CTMQ in 2006 – Cavalry being the first.
-There were 4 breweries in 2006 (Hooker, Cottrell, old NEBCO, Olde Burnside) and we will have nearly 40 by the end of 2016.
+There were 4 breweries in 2006 (Hooker, Cottrell, old NEBCO, Olde Burnside – since closed and reopened under new branding and ownership) and we will have nearly 40 by the end of 2016.
 Yes, of course there’s a limit to how many can remain viable, but we aren’t there yet.

-And no, I don’t know what the magic plateau number is.
+And no, I don’t know what the magic plateau number is – though it’s surely north of 100.

 I have no idea why Tidal River closed.
 I have no idea why Cavalry closed.
 I’ll likely have no idea why the next brewery to close will close.
 It’s not my job to “investigate” this stuff.